nokia/AttestationEngine/README.md

 This software is used as the remote attestation engine as part of a trusted computing environment.
 THis is the system that holds the known good values about devices and other elements, and provides the attestation and validation mechanisms.

-The sofware here is provided as-in - there is no security (http for the win!) and the error checking in places is completely missing.
+The sofware here is provided as-is - there is no security (http for the win!) and the error checking in places is completely missing.
 The point of this was to explore more interesting mechanisms for remote attestation and to implement ideas from the IEFT RATS specification.

 The engine itself in a future production environment would be effectively hidden by higher-level components providing integrations to other managemenet components etc.